 The FTC says that you should head to your police department with a copy of your FTC Identity Theft Report that you created in step one, a government-issued ID like a driver’s license, proof of where you live, and any proof of the theft.

-The FTC also provides this memo to law enforcement you should print and bring along.
+The FTC also provides this memo to law enforcement that you should print and bring along.
 The memo helps explain to local police the importance of your police report, as well as where they can go if they need more guidance and information from the FTC.

-Step 5: Notify creditors and banks.
+Step 5: Notify Creditors and Banks

 Next, you’ll want to begin trying to repair any damage that has taken place.
 This step includes reaching out to any banks and creditors in order to notify them of the fraud, including specific details.
 You’ll also want to close any fraudulent accounts that were opened in your name.